LunaFolf/trestle/index.md

     method: 'GET', // Defaults to 'GET', works with most HTTP methods.
     public: true // Defaults to false.
 Isn't used by the Framework, but useful when defining beforeRoute functions.
   },
+  summary: 'Simple Hello World route', // Summary for spec generation, required if specStrict is true
+  description: 'A quick example route to test my API works!', // Description for spec, optional
+  responses: null, // Responses for spec, defaults to a generic 200 success - See Swagger/OpenAPI for more information.
-  async handler ({ response }) {
+  tags: ['example'], // Tags for spec, helps categories/organise your paths/operations, depending on software. async handler ({ response }) {
     console.log('Hello!
 My route was hit!')